Below you will find a listing of area attractions and outdoor adventures.

 Southeast Georgia Soap Box Derby

 The Southeast Georgia Soap Box Derby takes place in Lyons, Georgia every May.
 Thirty-five to forty participants compete every year in this event that draws 200- 300 spectators.
 The participants race down Derby Hill in Partin Park in Lyons for a chance to win the first place trip to Akron, Ohio to compete in the Soapbox Derby World Championship finals.
+Click here for information. or visit them on Facebook at Southeast Georgia Soap Box Derby.
 Call 912-526-6445 for more information.

 Tales from the Altamaha